ELthomasoPostfix/HOAx/README.md

 ```

 The Spot tutorial [here](https://spot.lre.epita.fr/tut40.html
-) gives a c++ code example of solving a parity game using Spot, but it does not explain about the `controllable-AP` property.
+) gives a c++ code example of using Spot's game interface.
+It does not explicitly explain about the `controllable-AP` property.

 [This Spot python example](https://spot.lre.epita.fr/ipynb/games.html) is about games.
 On a side note, it uses the function `get_state_players`.
 This appears to also be a function in the c++ interface, accessible via `#include <spot/twaalgos/game.hh>` as `spot::get_state_players`.
 Of note is the section [Input/Output in HOA format](https://spot.lre.epita.fr/ipynb/games.html#Input/Output-in-HOA-format) where they specify how to read eHOA via the pything bindings: